 Broken Hip/ Hip Fracture

 A hip fracture is a break in the upper quarter of the femur (thigh) bone.
 Hip fractures most commonly occur from a fall or a direct blow to the side of the hip.
 A broken hip is a serious condition at any age.
-Complications associate with a broken hip can be life-threatening.
+Complications associated with a broken hip can be life-threatening.
 A broken hip almost always requires surgery.

 - Severe pain in the hip or lower groin area

 - Inability to walk, put pressure on, or rotate the affected hip and leg;